 My Amazon Elasticsearch Service (Amazon ES) domain is out of storage space.
 How do I increase the amount of available storage space?

-When you allocate storage to an Elasticsearch node, up to 20% of that space (20 GB) is reserved space.
-If the domain runs out of storage space, you might get an error, such as a ClusterBlockException.
-To resolve storage space issues:
+When you allocate storage to an Amazon ES cluster node, up to 20% of that space (20 GB) is reserved space.
+If the domain runs out of storage space, you might get a ClusterBlockException error.
+To resolve storage space issues, try the following:

 - Increase the size of the domain's Amazon Elastic Block Store (Amazon EBS) volumes.
-Or, add more nodes to the domain.
+You can also add more cluster nodes to the Amazon ES domain.

-- Reduce the amount of data stored in your domain by deleting unnecessary files, optimizing old indices, or reducing the domain's replica count.
+- Reduce the amount of data stored in your domain.
+You can delete unnecessary files, optimize old indices, or reduce the domain's replica count.